 The information technology and information security industries are in a state of constant high alert.
-A series of new and advanced cybersecurity threats are being constantly unleashed by rogue elements.
+Rogue elements are constantly unleashing a series of new and advanced cybersecurity threats.
 Hi-tech cyberattacks involve machine learning, AI, malware, phishing, and crypto technology.
 They place the critical data and assets of organizations and governments at high risk.
+More sophisticated attacks like an Advanced Persistent Threat (APT) are becoming more common.

 According to experts, the acute scarcity of cybersecurity professionals and experts has further aggravated the situation.
 They warn that the stakes are higher than ever.